Deprecated: Authenticating using the X-VP-AUTH-API key and X-VP-AUTH token

 - Integrations that are looking for parameters other than X-VP-AUTH header or Cookie in the authentication response no longer work.
 Clients should solely rely on X-VP-AUTH header or Cookie parameter for authenticated session.

-If you are one of the clients who are affected by this upgrade, please make sure you have the following behaviour when getting the authorization token:
+If you are one of the clients who are affected by this upgrade, please make sure you have the following behavior when getting the authorization token:

 - Your integration must read X-VP-AUTH from Response Header or Cookie.